 There is not much preparation needed prior to a scar revision, but it is helpful to avoid smoking and medications such as aspirin and other anti-inflammatory drugs known to increase bleeding.
 It is also a good idea to avoid fish oil.

 What can I expect during scar revision recovery?

-During recovery you may experience swelling, discoloration, or discomfort which make last for 1-2 weeks, depending on your treatment.
+During recovery you may experience swelling, discoloration, or discomfort which make last for one to two weeks, depending on your treatment.
 Healing will continue for several weeks as your scar heals and fades.